fernandoescolar/Xunit.Assume/README.md

 objectA.Assume().Equal(objectB, "objectA should be equal than objectB");
 ```

 ### False

-Assume that the specified condition is false:
+Assumes that the specified condition is false:

 ```csharp
 Assume.False(condition);